 Days are long gone when aquarium meant a glass tank with some weird toys and ugly looking plastic decorations.
-These days they are more vibrant with live aquatic plants and even a lush green carpet inside your aquarium has also become a reality.
+These days they are more vibrant with live aquatic plants.
+And even a lush green carpet inside your aquarium has also become a reality.
 A small piece of nature inside your living room, how cool is that?
 Today we will focus on a situation which may occur to most of the aquarists, yet very little resource is available to overcome this situation.

 Table of Contents